Tamara Cofman Wittes: Career

-In September 2014, Wittes joined the board of directors of the National Democratic Institute.
+In September 2014, Wittes joined the board of directors of the National Democratic Institute and served until 2022.
 She is also a life member of the Council on Foreign Relations and a member of Women in International Security.
-She serves on the advisory board of the Israel Institute and of the Education for Employment Foundation.
+She served on the advisory board of the Israel Institute and of the Education for Employment Foundation.

 In 2019, Wittes and several colleagues co-founded the Leadership Council for Women in National Security, an organization of women and allies from across the political spectrum working to advance gender inclusion at the highest levels of the U.S. national security and foreign policy workforce.

+In 2024, she became the fourth president of the National Democratic Institute (NDI).

 Personal life

 She is married to Benjamin Wittes.